vincenzochiovaro/Mealtime/README.md

 This is a simplified version of the MealDB API, designed to help beginners learn how to interact with APIs and create basic websites using programming languages.
 The goal of this project is to simplify the MealDB API response to include only the necessary information, making it easier for beginners to navigate and practice with.

+# Hosted Version

+- You can find a hosted version of this project at https://mealtime-dkgl.onrender.com/api

 # Getting Started

+1. Install an HTTP client, such as Insomnia or Postman, if you don't have one installed already.
+2. Send a GET request to https://mealtime-dkgl.onrender.com/api to retrieve an overview of the API structure

+If you want to run Mealtime API locally, follow these steps:

 - Clone the repository
 - Install dependencies: npm install